Contents

 - Pink, red, or brown urine.

-- Burning, urgency, or pain on urination that lasts more than a day, or that comes with fever or back pain (possible kidney infection).
+- Burning, urgency, or pain on urination lasting more than a day, or paired with fever or back pain (a possible kidney infection).

-- Fever or chills paired with any urinary symptom.
+- Fever or chills alongside any urinary symptom.

 - Nausea or vomiting with flank pain.

-- Trouble passing urine, or feeling unable to fully empty the bladder.
+- Trouble passing urine, or feeling unable to empty your bladder.

-- Swelling in the legs, feet, or around the eyes, or unexplained foamy urine — possible signs of kidney filtering problems.
+- Swelling in the legs, feet, or around the eyes, or unexplained foamy urine — possible signs of a filtering problem.

-For broader background on kidney conditions and lifestyle support, our kidney-friendly foods guide and urinary system herbal remedies article both go further.
+For broader background, the kidney-friendly foods guide and the urinary system herbal remedies article both go further.

-No. Healthy kidneys clean themselves.
-There is no scientific basis for the idea of a ‘kidney detox’ diet or cleanse.
-What food can do is dilute urine, reduce stone-forming compounds, and lower the daily filtering load — useful, but not a detox [NIDDK, 2017].
+No. Healthy kidneys clean themselves — there’s no scientific basis for a kidney “detox” or “cleanse.”
+What food can do is dilute your urine, reduce stone-forming compounds, and ease the daily filtering load.
+Useful, but not a detox [NIDDK, 2017].

-How much cranberry juice should I drink to prevent UTIs?
+How much cranberry should I take to prevent UTIs?

-Trials have used roughly 8 to 10 ounces (240 to 300 mL) of cranberry juice once or twice a day, or standardized cranberry capsules, daily for at least one to three months.
-The effect appears mostly in women with a history of recurrent UTIs.
-Unsweetened or lightly sweetened juice is preferable to high-sugar versions [Williams et al., Cochrane 2023]; [NCCIH, 2024].
+Trials have generally used about 8 to 10 ounces (240–300 mL) of cranberry juice once or twice daily, or a standardized cranberry capsule, for at least one to three months.
+The benefit shows up mostly in women with recurrent UTIs.
+Unsweetened or lightly sweetened forms beat high-sugar ones [Williams et al., 2023]; [NCCIH, 2024].

 Is lemon water actually good for kidney stones?

 It can be, for one specific reason: lemons are high in citrate, and urinary citrate binds calcium so it can’t pair with oxalate.
 People who form calcium oxalate stones may benefit from regular lemon water.
-Lemon water is not a treatment for an existing stone and won’t substitute for adequate plain water [Mayo Clinic, 2025].
+It won’t treat an existing stone or replace plain water, though [Mayo Clinic, 2025].

-Do I really need to drink 8 cups of water a day?
+Do I really need eight cups of water a day?

-Most adults benefit from 8 to 12 cups of total fluid per day to produce roughly 2 to 2.5 liters of urine — the level urologists associate with lower stone risk.
-Some of that fluid comes from food (especially the high-water foods on this list).
-People with kidney failure, heart failure, or fluid restrictions need a different target set by their clinician [NKF, 2025].
+Most adults do well on roughly 8 to 12 cups of total fluid daily, which produces around 2.5 liters of urine — the range urologists tie to lower stone risk.
+Some of that comes from food, especially the water-rich items on this list.
+People with kidney failure, heart failure, or a fluid restriction need a target set by their clinician instead [NKF, 2025].

 Are bananas good or bad for kidneys?

 It depends on your kidney function.
-Bananas are high in potassium.
-For someone with healthy kidneys and normal blood pressure, that’s a plus.
-For someone with stage 3 or higher CKD, daily bananas can push blood potassium too high and cause heart-rhythm problems.
-Always check with a renal dietitian if you’ve been told to watch potassium.
+Bananas are high in potassium — a plus if your kidneys and blood pressure are normal.
+But with stage 3 or higher CKD, daily bananas can push blood potassium too high and risk heart-rhythm problems.
+If you’ve been told to watch potassium, check with a renal dietitian.

-Cranberries have the most evidence — and that evidence is for prevention of recurrent infections, not treatment of an active one.
-The other foods on this list support general urinary health by keeping urine dilute, but they do not treat infection.
-An active urinary tract infection needs medical attention [NCCIH, 2024].
+Cranberries have the most evidence, and it’s for preventing recurrent infections, not treating an active one.
+The rest support general urinary health by keeping urine dilute, but none of them treat an infection.
+An active UTI needs medical care [NCCIH, 2024].

 References

-2. National Institute of Diabetes and Digestive and Kidney Diseases.
-(2017).
-Kidney Stones — Definition, Symptoms & Treatment. → View source
+- National Institute of Diabetes and Digestive and Kidney Diseases.
+The Urinary Tract & How It Works. → View source